quilime/projection-mapping-workshop/README.md

   [Demo of this sketch in action](http://vimeo.com/110955580), as used by Stephanie Sherriff for her "White Paintings" series.

+#### Exercise

+Load your own content into these sketches, and quad-map the content.

 ====

-## Day 2, Aug 21 2014, 6-9pm
+## Day 2

 ### Mesh Mapping

-  By manipulating a mesh, we are effectively interleaving form and software geometry by
+  By manipulating a mesh, we are effectively interleaving form and software geometry.
+There is an addtional step of digitally modeling a 3D form, which can be done a variety of ways.
+You can use 3D modeling software, like [Sketchup](http://www.sketchup.com/) or [Rhinoceros 3D](http://www.rhino3d.com/), [Maya](http://www.autodesk.com/products/maya/overview), [Cinema4D](http://www.maxon.net/products/cinema-4d-studio/who-should-use-it.html), and etc.

+Additionally there are a variety of methods to scan forms, using a depth camera, 2D camera vision, or 3D laser scanners.
+Even [DIY](http://makezine.com/projects/diy-3d-laser-scanner-using-arduino/) methods.

 #### OpenFrameworks